arkaprav/Ecommerce-BackEnd/README.md

 An Api for Ecommerce app using express and mongo DB database

 ## Usage
-there are currently two api services for admins and products
+there are currently three api services for admins, subscribers and products

 ### Admins
 Base Url for admins is : https://ecommerce-backend-new-api.vercel.app/api/admins/